Grunge speak: Legacy

 Daniel House, the head of C/Z Records, commissioned Art Chantry to design a lexicon T-shirt after people started wearing the sidebar from the article pinned to their shirts at grunge shows.
 Chantry's design featured "Lamestain" or "Harsh Realm" on the front, with an enlarged copy of the lexicon sidebar on the back.

 Harsh Realm was a 1994 comic book series by James D. Hudnall and Andrew Paquette, set in a future of multiple virtual realities, one of which was a dystopia called "Harsh Realm".
 In 1999 Chris Carter adapted the Harsh Realm comics into a television series of the same name.

 In Adam Warren's comic The Dirty Pair, the characters' futuristic slang includes "harsh realm" in the grunge-speak sense.

 Bass guitarist Dave Brockie's stage persona in the band X-Cops was "Ex-Patrolman Cobb Knobbler".

 The 1996 documentary Hype! included Jasper's prank in its exploration of the early 1990s grunge scene.

+The unrelated band Tom Tom Club started before the lexicon was invented.